Know Your Rights, Your Obligations And Your Options

 In addition to being protected from certain kinds of discrimination and retaliation under state law in Illinois, many workers also receive the following benefits:

-• A minimum wage of $8.25 per hour, which is higher than the federal minimum wage
+• A minimum wage higher than the federal standard (even higher in Chicago)

 • A 20-minute meal period during any shift that lasts 7.5 hours or more